satendramane/RISC-V-FPGA-IP-Development/Task 1/README.md

 ![Codespace Build](images/sample.png)

 ### 5. Compile and Run Using Native GCC
--Use the gcc compiler for C program
+- Use the gcc compiler for C program
 ![Codespace Build](images/gcc.png)

 ### 6. Compile and Run Using RISC-V GCC and Spike
-ompile the same program for RISC-V and run it on the Spike ISA simulator:
+Compile the same program for RISC-V and run it on the Spike ISA simulator:

 ```bash
 riscv64-unknown-elf-gcc -o sum1ton.o sum1ton.c